Gertrude of Poland: Early life

-Getruda was probably born just before or just after the royal coronation of her father Mieszko II as King of Poland, which probably took place on April 18, 1025.
+Gertrude was probably born just before or just after the royal coronation of her father Mieszko II as King of Poland, which probably took place on April 18, 1025.
 Her grandfather King Boleslaw II the Brave died shortly thereafter, leaving his son as the sole ruler of the Kingdom of Poland.
 Gertrude's mother was Richeza, the daughter of Count Palatine of Lorraine Ezzo and Matilda of Germany.
 Matilda was the daughter of Roman Emperor Otto II and Theophanu of the Macedonian dynasty ruling Byzantium.
 Through these colligations, Gertrude was related to the most important families of Europe at the time.

 Gertrude probably grew up in the royal residence in Gniezno, along with her siblings, about a decade older: brother Casimir and a sister unknown by name.
 Two languages were probably spoken at court: Polish and German, while Latin was the language of liturgy and learning, taught at the cathedral school, where members of the royal family also studied.

 Soon the reign of Mieszko II began to plunge into crisis.
 The conflict with Emperor Conrad II was exploited by Grand Prince of Kiev Yaroslav the Wise, who invaded Poland from the east.
 The situation was exploited by the ousted royal brothers raising a revolt.
 The king had to flee to Bohemia, where, however, he was captured and probably castrated.
 Power in Poland was assumed by his brother Bezprym, who gave up the royal crown.
 The royal insignia was taken out of Poland and given to Emperor Conrad II Richeza, who left Poland with her children.

 Gertrude received her education at one of the German Benedictine monasteries, whose abbesses were many of the sisters of Richeza.
 At that time Mieszko II reassumed power in Poland, but Richeza did not join him.
 She was, however, interested in the succession of her son Casimir.
 When Mieszko II died Casimir attempted to take power in Poland shortly thereafter, but had to flee to Hungary.
 In 1039 he made another attempt, supported by the Emperor, this time successful.
 He made his capital in Kraków (Gniezno was destroyed by the Czechs in 1038).